Marine Patrol

 When not patrolling, these deputies respond to calls for service, including disputes, boat accidents, drownings, and public assists.
 They also conduct public education classes in boating and water safety in area schools.
 Support is provided through an annual contract with the Oregon State Marine Board.
 The contract supplies funding for personnel and patrol boats used in the local program.

-The Deschutes County Sheriff’s Office will also be providing an opportunity for boaters to have their boats inspected at three different locations in Deschutes County.
+The Deschutes County Sheriff’s Office will also provide an opportunity for boaters to have their boats inspected at three locations in Deschutes County.
 DCSO Marine Deputies and Volunteers will be present to conduct the inspections.

 Location: